-This concept inspired TNTP’s Assessment of Classroom Effectiveness (ACE), a multiple-measures evaluation system designed specifically to ensure that first-year teachers in its Teaching Fellows and TNTP Academy programs meet a high standard of effectiveness.
-Leap Year describes the major lessons TNTP learned in using ACE to support and evaluate the growth of 1,003 teachers in 15 programs across the country, including:
+Leap Year describes the major lessons we learned from treating the first year of teaching with the care it deserves through the Assessment of Classroom Effectiveness (ACE), a multiple-measures evaluation system designed to ensure that first-year teachers in our Teaching Fellows and TNTP Academy programs meet a high standard of effectiveness.

 - A few specific core skills appear to be important to a first-year teacher’s success.

 The report also offers recommendations for policymakers and education leaders to support effective first-year teaching, including how to make meaningful determinations about the work of first-year teachers.